Shaaali/identity-apps/docs/guides/conditional-auth/README.md

 required parameters, the default authentication steps, and how you can try out the behavior of this template.
 -->

-The available templates are divided into 2 sub-categories as listed below
+The available templates are categorized as follows:
 1. Access Control
 2. Adaptive MFA